Art In Conversation

 Polidori: So it’s been kind of a review.
 And I’ve just been stuck here, in the studio, but I don’t really mind.
 I mean, it’s different, but I didn’t go out and make photos about the wearing of masks and all of that, I really think that, for me, first of all, I’m not so young anymore.
 And it more or less deals with the inevitable problems of facing death and what that means.
 So I’ve been forced to review my past work.
 It’s been like a review.

 Rail: In order to prepare the archive to go to this museum?

 Polidori: Well, you know, what happened?
 I haven’t parted with my negatives.
-But they took about 40,000 contact sheets and press prints and 20,000 Polaroids that I used to use as exposure tests, in the days when Polaroids were still available.
+But they took my contact sheets, press prints, and Polaroids that I used to use as exposure tests, in the days when Polaroids were still available.
 There’s about 30 years worth of that.
 So now, I have to reorder what’s left.
 And by doing this, it’s been a life review.
 But I want to say, stepping back from this period, I really think what this period, for me, means is a kind of acceptance; there’s no escaping this COVID-19 thing.
 And it’s been all over the world.
 It’s one of the few times in my life where everybody in the world is going through the same thing.
 Almost everybody in the world.
 And so that’s different.
 Because there’s no escaping it.

 Rail: It sounds like you’ve been very productive, though.
 You had this project to do in your studio, which is kind of nice timing.
 If it’s possible, will you come to New York in April for the show at Kasmin Gallery?